Alquemie/gf-campaign-fields/Readme.txt

 * Google AdWords (GCLID and MatchType)
 * Device Information (browser, OS, device type)
 * Marin (KWID and Creative ID)
+* Facebook ClickId
+* Microsoft(Bing) ClickId
-* Google Analytics Client ID
+* Criteo ID
+* Twitter ClickId
+* Snapchat ClickId

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/gf-campaign-fields` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Forms->Settings->Campaign Info screen to configure the plugin
+3. Use the Forms->Settings->Marketing Campaign screen to configure the plugin

 == Frequently Asked Questions ==